Robert Jenkins (master mariner)

 There is no evidence corroborating the oft-repeated story that in spring 1738 Jenkins told his story with dramatic details before a committee of the House of Commons, producing his severed ear (pickled in a jar).
 In any case, as a result from the petitions from West India merchants, the opposition in Parliament voted (257 "For" and 209 "Against") on 28 March to ask the King to seek redress from Spain.
 By summer of 1739, all diplomatic efforts having been exhausted, King George II agreed, on 10 July, to direct the Admiralty Board to initiate maritime reprisals against Spain.
 The Gentleman's Magazine reported that on 20 July 1739 Vice Admiral Edward Vernon and a squadron of warships departed Britain for the West Indies, and that on 21 July, "Notice was given by the Lords of the Admiralty, that in pursuance of his Majesty's Commission under the Great Seal, Letters of Marque or General Reprisals against the Ships, Goods and Subjects of the King of Spain, were ready to be issued."
 However, the formal declaration of war against Spain was withheld until Saturday 23 October 1739 [O.S.].

 Jenkins was subsequently given the command of a ship in the British East India Company's service.
 In 1741 he was sent from Britain to Saint Helena to investigate charges of corruption brought against the acting governor, and from May 1741 until March 1742 he administered the affairs of the island.
 Thereafter he resumed his career at sea.
 He is said to have preserved his own vessel and three others under his care during an engagement with a pirate vessel.

-As for Juan de León Fandiño, he was taken with his snow the San Juan Bautista (10 carriage guns, four of them 6 pounders, and 10 swivels) consisting of 80 crew, described as "Indians, negroes and mulattoes" by Captain (Sir) Thomas Frankland, of HMS Rose (20), on 4 June 1742.
+As for Juan de León Fandiño, he was taken with his snow the San Juan Bautista (10 carriage guns, four of them 6 pounders, and 10 swivels) consisting of 80 crew, described as "Indians, negroes and mulattoes" by Captain Thomas Frankland, of HMS Rose (20), on 4 June 1742.
 Frankland also recaptured three prizes taken by Fandiño.
 At the time The London Gazette wrote "Captain Frankland has sent him to England, and he is now in Custody at Portsmouth".
 After 19 months in captivity, Fandiño and his son were released by virtue of an agreement to exchange prisoners signed in Paris.
 They arrived in San Sebastián on 19 January 1744 and proceeded to Cádiz with the object of returning to Havana.